stafazzoli/Adventure/README.md

 # Colossal Cave Adventure

-The following command plays the game with the input values from `test_value.txt` file:
+The following command plays the game with the input values from `test_values.txt` file:
 ```shell script
 python3 main.py
 ```